 Third, ALL extra money each month stays in my checking account.

-It’s probably easier for most people to roll it to their savings account, but for me, I just leave it in checking.
+It’s probably easier for most people to roll it to their savings account (like a hill and valley fund type of thing) but for me, I just leave it in checking.
 There will be some months where I have a lot of money, yet other months, I would be seriously homeless had I not saved up the previous months.
 It’s kind of like the Joseph story.
 There was to be a famine, so they stocked food for 7 years, so they were prepared.
 They knew it was coming.
 Same thing for me.
 I KNOW it’s coming.
-I KNOW there’s going to be a month where my sales stink or my ex-husband buys a brand new and doesn’t pay support for two months.
+I KNOW there’s going to be a month where my sales stink or my ex-husband buys something brand new and doesn’t pay support for two months.
 I know it’s coming, so if I plan for it, and let’s say hypothetically it never comes or there goes months and months where I’m still standing strong, then I just have even more cushion.
 You want 3 months of living expenses in your bank account at all times!

 With me, it’s a little easier to do that.
 I’m a really good saver and I don’t have to deal with teens eating me out of house and home yet, kids clothes are still relatively cheap at yard sales, and I don’t have a husband who is a frivolous spender.
 You may find yourself in some of those situations.
 In those cases, I would say you need to try to be all the more diligent and talk over the plan with your spouse.
 You two should be on one-page.